 We are a small team of medical, nursing and support staff with especially close links to the specialist palliative care occupational therapists.

-The service is available Monday to Friday from 8.30am to 4.30pm excluding public holidays.
+The service is available seven days a week from 8.30am to 4.30pm.
 Outside these hours, patients should contact their GP or community nurse.